-LAKEWOOD, Colo.¿The National Ski Areas Association (NSAA) today released its first ever “Sustainable Slopes Annual Report” detailing the ski industry’s progress in implementing the Environmental Charter for Ski Areas, adopted last June.
+LAKEWOOD, Colo.-The National Ski Areas Association (NSAA) today released its third “Sustainable Slopes Annual Report” detailing the ski industry’s progress in implementing its Environmental Charter for Ski Areas over the past season.
 The Environmental Charter, commonly referred to as “Sustainable Slopes” is a collection of environmental best practices for resorts in 21 areas including water conservation, fish and wildlife habitat protection, energy conservation, waste reduction and air quality.
-About 170 resorts have endorsed the Environmental Charter to date, representing more than 71 percent of the U.S. ski industry by skier visits.
+One hundred and seventy-three (173) resorts have endorsed the Environmental Charter to date, representing more than 72 percent of the U.S. ski industry by skier/snowboarder visits.

 Resorts used an “assessment tool” to measure their progress in implementing environmental best practices for purposes of the Annual Report.
-Approximately ninety (90) resorts from 28 states completed the assessment this spring, which required resorts to answer more than 200 questions and submit limited quantitative environmental data.
-Results were compiled and analyzed by The Brendle Group, an environmental consulting firm in Fort Collins, Colo.
-The assessment results were then used to: (1) identify areas where resorts have successfully implemented the Charter’s Environmental Principles; (2) identify opportunities for improvement in the future; (3) help set future goals for data collection; (4) help the industry’s environmental partners determine where to focus future resources and expertise; and (5) share information on environmental successes among resorts.
+Seventy-nine (79) resorts from 25 states completed the assessment this spring, which required resorts to answer more than 200 questions and submit quantitative environmental data.
+The Brendle Group, an environmental consulting firm in Fort Collins, Colo., spearheaded the data collection and analysis efforts.
+The assessment results were then used to identify resorts’ strengths, weaknesses, and to help set goals for the future.

-The four areas that resorts scored the highest include: protecting scenic values or “visual quality”; properly managing forests and vegetation; planning designing and constructing facilities in an environmentally sensitive manner; and properly handling potentially hazardous waste.
-The four areas that resorts need to improve on in the future include: energy use for vehicle fleets, energy use for lifts, reusing products to reduce waste, and environmental education and outreach.
+The four areas that resorts scored the highest include: protecting wetlands and riparian areas; protecting scenic values or “visual quality”; planning designing and constructing facilities in an environmentally sensitive manner; and properly handling potentially hazardous waste.
+The four areas that resorts need to improve on in the future include: energy use for lifts; reusing products to reduce waste; energy use for vehicle fleets; and energy use for snowmaking.
 In addition to these findings, the Report indicates that among reporting resorts:

-à‚• 75 percent engage stakeholders collaboratively on the siting of improvements such as new facilities or lifts;
+*Eighty-nine percent (89%) are engaging stakeholders collaboratively on siting improvements, such as new facilities or lifts.

-à‚• 83 percent apply sound on-mountain construction practices such as over-snow transport techniques; storm water control, or phasing of activities to minimize disturbances to natural habitats;
+*Ninety-eight percent (98%) are applying sound on-mountain construction practices, such as over-snow transport techniques, stormwater control, or phasing of activities to minimize disturbances to natural habitats.

-à‚• 90 percent use high efficiency snow guns and air compressors for snowmaking operations;
+*Eighty-nine percent (89%) are using high-efficiency snow guns and air compressors for snowmaking operations.

-à‚• 85 percent planting trees or other vegetation to improve visual quality;
+*Eighty-seven percent (87%) are planting trees or other vegetation to improve visual quality.

-à‚• 85 percent provide shuttles or transportation for guests and employees;
+*Ninety percent (90%) are providing shuttles or transportation for guests and employees.

-à‚• 85 percent are recycling office paper, cardboard, newspaper, aluminum, glass, plastic, and food service waste.
+*Ninety-one percent (91%) are recycling office paper, cardboard, newspaper, aluminum, glass, plastic, and food service waste.

-The Annual Report also highlights the contributions of the ski industry’s partners in the Charter over the past year, including: the Colorado Department of Public Health & Environment; Conservation Law Foundation; U.S. Dept. of Energy; U.S. Environment Protection Agency; USDA Forest Service; Leave NNo Trace; The Mountain Institute; National Fish and Wildlife Foundation; National Park Service Concession Program; 2002 Olympics Salt Lake City Organizing Committee; Teton County, Wyoming; and the Trust for Public Land.
+The Annual Report also highlights the contributions of the ski industry’s partners in the Charter over the past year, including: the Colorado Department of Public Health & Environment; Conservation Law Foundation; U.S. Dept. of Energy; U.S. Environment Protection Agency; USDA Forest Service; Leave No Trace; The Mountain Institute; National Fish and Wildlife Foundation; National Park Service Concession Program; New York State Department of Environmental Conservation; Teton County, Wyoming; and the Trust for Public Land.